LinkedIn ad targeting is a surprisingly useful tool for studying the gender gap in tech giants. Especially in the absence of diversity reports.

 This methodology opens numerous possibilities for insight into the demographics of the technology industry and large tech companies.
 LinkedIn ad targeting is an empowering tool for market researchers, competitive intelligence teams, marketers, product managers, sales teams, journalists, and more.

-This study was brought to you by Cascade Insights, a Portland-based market research firm specializing in the B2B tech industry.
+This study was brought to you by Cascade Insights, a market research & marketing firm specializing in the B2B tech sector.